swisstxt/ansible-role-vault/README.md

 ### `gtar`

-Ansible requires GNU tar and this role performs some local use of the unarchive module, so ensure that your system has `gtar` installed.
+Ansible requires GNU tar and this role performs some local use of the *unarchive* module, so ensure that your system has the `gtar` binary installed.

 ### Python netaddr